 Once you select your date range, if you click on the blue Calculate Counts button, the system will fill in the colored bubbles to let you see a count of how many claims are in that particular status at that time.

-Please note, these figures can change during the day as claims are submitted and ERAs are received.
+Please note, that these figures can and do change during the day as claims are submitted and ERAs are received.